< Back to blog

 Build a Schedule That Absorbs the Day Instead of Breaking Under It

 OR disruption is not random.
 The four failure modes — inaccurate case duration estimates, add-on case pressure, downstream cascade, and schedules built to 100% theoretical capacity — are predictable, measurable, and addressable.
-When 83.5% of day-of-surgery cancellations trace to structural and administrative causes [6], the operational opportunity is clear: the schedule itself is the intervention.
+When 73.1% of cancellations at major US medical centers trace to administrative and pre-arrival causes [1], the operational opportunity is clear: the schedule itself is the intervention.

 The surgical programs running the fewest disruptions in 2026 are not running easier cases.
 They are running the same complex mix with scheduling infrastructure that predicts duration at the patient level, sequences cases to flatten downstream demand, and surfaces risk before it compounds.
 That is the difference between a board that looks good at 6 AM and still looks good at 4 PM.